ivanbabko/goodrocket-css/README.md

 high-level, far reaching styles.
 It contains things like Normalize.css, box-sizing rules, CSS reset, etc. We can also include bare HTML element styles in here to define how unclassed HTML elements would look like (e.g., `<h1>`, `<a>`, `<ul>`, `<table>`, and so on).
-I prefer not to do so because there is a high chance that we will be overwriting these default element styles a lot.
-I suggest styling these elements as part of our UI components using classes (more on that below).
+However it is strongly suggested to style these elements as part of our UI components using classes (more on that below).

 ```scss
 @import "generic/generic.box-sizing"; // Better default `box-sizing`.